cse481wi19/team6/README.md

-# IF - Intelligent Fetcher (CSE 481C Winter 2019 Team 6)
+# IF - Intelligent Fetcher

 ## Components: